 Which means that you’re playing on someone else’s playground.
 You have no control over the algorithm updates, and Medium can vanish from one day to another.

 A blog is your asset.
 It’s your piece of real estate on the internet.
 You can’t be banned or shut down overnight.
 You’re also free to customize your site as you want and sell your products or services.

 Having a blog is inevitable in the long run if you’re serious about turning your writing into a business.

 Is blogging on Medium worth it (or is Medium better than a personal blog?)

 It all depends what “worth it” and “better” means to you.
 If you’re just chasing vanity metrics like followers, claps, etc. Then yes, Medium will certainly meet your needs.

-If you want to make money, then understand that Medium will not make you rich as a writer.
+If you want to make money as a writer, then understand that Medium will not make you rich.
 If you want to make a living out of your writing, you still have to find a way to monetize your skills.
 And for that, a blog (or a website) is still mandatory.

 I dive deeper into all that inside my free 7-day content creator Bootcamp that you can sign up for here.

 How to get started as a beginner: Writing on Medium vs. Writing on your blog